A low-rank algorithm for solving Lyapunov operator $\varphi$-functions within the matrix-valued exponential integrators: Numerical experiments

-As in \cite[Experiment 3]{Li2021}, we use two low-rank matrix-valued exponential integration schemes \texttt{exprb2} and \texttt{exprb3} to integrate system (\ref{5.2}) of problem sizes $N=1600,2500,3600,6400$, respectively.
-The first scheme is second-order and involves the operator function $\varphi_1$.
-The second scheme is third-order and the operator functions $\varphi_1$ and $\varphi_3$ need to be evaluated at each time step.
+As in \cite[Experiment 3]{Li2021}, we employ two low-rank matrix-valued exponential integration schemes, \texttt{exprb2} and \texttt{exprb3}, to integrate the problem for four different dimensions $N=1600,2500,3600,6400$, respectively.
+The first scheme is second-order and involves the operator function $\varphi_1$, while the second scheme is third-order and requires the evaluation of both $\varphi_1$ and $\varphi_3$ at each time step.
+In \cite{Li2021}, these operator functions are computed using the numerical quadrature method.
+In contrast, we now use $\texttt{phi\underline{~}lyap\underline{~}ldl}$ to evaluate them.

-For a comparison of the relative errors and computational times, the two exponential integrators are compared to the second-order Rosenbrock method (denoted by \texttt{Ros2}) and the fourth-order splitting method (denoted by \texttt{Split4}) as developed in M.E.S.S. toolbox \cite{Saak}.
-We run the latter two codes with their default parameters, except for the tolerance of Krylov method and the tolerance of quadrature in \texttt{Split4}, which are set to $10^{-12}.$ The reference solutions are produced by the eighth-order symmetric splitting scheme in \cite{Stillfjord2} with time step size $h=10^{-4}.$
+For a comparison of the computational times and relative errors with respect to a reference solution, the two exponential integration schemes are also compared against the second-order Rosenbrock-type method (denoted by \texttt{Ros2}) as developed in M.E.S.S. toolbox \cite{Saak}.
+The common feature of these two types of is their ability to preserve the equilibrium point of the system.
+Specifically, this is reflected in the fact that the closer the integration process gets to the system's equilibrium point, the higher the accuracy of the algorithm.
+In our test, the \texttt{Ros2} method is executed using its default parameters.
+All the reference solutions are produced by \texttt{Ros2} with a finer time step size of $h=1/10240.$

-In Fig. \ref{fig4.1} we plot the precision diagrams for \texttt{exprb2}, \texttt{exprb3}, \texttt{Ros2} and \texttt{Split4} for each system over the integration interval $[0, 0.1]$ with time step sizes $h\in\{\frac{1}{80}, \frac{1}{160}, \frac{1}{320}, \frac{1}{640}, \frac{1}{1280}\}$.
-The vertical axis indicates the relative errors at the state $t =0.1$ and the horizontal axis gives the time step sizes.
-We can see that \texttt{exprb2} and \texttt{exprb3} are more accurate than \texttt{Ros2} and \texttt{Split4} under the same time step size.

-In Fig. \ref{fig4.2} we show the computational efficiency of all methods.
-We plot the relative errors as a function of the total computational time.
-The diagram indicates that the two exponential methods are more efficient compared to other methods in most cases. \end{example}